GuidanceMantras/Career_Guidance/README.md

 - Take the online/offline coaching for at-least 6 to 1 year full time or part time in Bengaluru
 - Give some time to prepare for exams
 - Have a own study room
+- Else, look for government jobs in and around our area either on contract basis, or jobs in DDC, Apex Bank, KMF, BAMUL; MAMUL,, so you can give some money to get job

 ### Sinchu
 - You have two options, first option is Private job plus support your family financial and also Akshay for preparing government jobs